AbisheakJacob/Crew_Scheduling/README.md

 # Indian Airline Sector
 The indian airline sector is currently experiencing a boom with an annual growth rate of 47.05%.

-# Crew Scheduling
-Crew Scheduling is defined as the problem of assigning a group of workers (a crew) to a set of tasks.
-Crew scheduling is used in various industries where there is a need to efficiently manage and schedule the work shifts and tasks of a workforce, especially in industries with shift-based or continuous operations.
-Some industries that heavily rely on crew scheduling for their operations include, Airlines, Railways, Hospitals, Hospitality, etc.

-The Airline industry is a primary example for crew scheduling because of the following reasons:

-1. They have many elements that are common to many crew scheduling problems.

-2. They are true planning problems

-3. The impact of better crew scheduling is very high because of very high salaries in this sector.

-Crew Scheduling Problem is a part of the complex Airline Planning Problem.
-Because of the complexity of the size and complexity of this rich problem, they are solved in the order of,
+# Types of Airline Planning
 1. Schedule Design Problem

 2. Fleet Assignment Problem

 3. Maintenance Routing Problem

-4. Crew Scheduling Problem
+4. Crew Scheduling Problem -
    - Crew Pairing
    - Crew Assignment

+# Crew Scheduling
+Crew Scheduling is defined as the problem of assigning a group of workers (a crew) to a set of tasks.

+## Why Crew Schedulung?
+In the airline industry crew costs are second only to fuel costs and any reduction in crew costs will result in saving millions of dollars for the company.

 ## Project Objectives